EhSlashEh/EhSlashEh.github.io/README.md

 # EhSlashEh.github.io
-I am testing uploading a game to a site on Git
+This is where I am writing all of the code to create my website.
+The goal of the website is to present coding projects I have worked on.